Shuyib/Phylogenetic-tree-study/README.md

   `conda env create -f environment.yml`

   This creates an environment called py35.
 Activate it with this command in your terminal

   `source activate py35`

 * In your terminal, in the directory where you cloned this repository.
-Run this command `jupyter notebook Phylogenetic_trees_unsupervised_learning.ipynb`
+Run this command

+`jupyter notebook Phylogenetic_trees_unsupervised_learning.ipynb`

-I've not provided a codebook/data description file because one of the headings cover that in the notebook.
+I've not provided a codebook/data description file since one of the headings cover that in the notebook.
-Otherwise, you can decided to view the notebook or the HTML file i've provided.
+Otherwise, you can check out the [notebook](https://nbviewer.jupyter.org/github/Shuyib/Phylogenetic-tree-study/blob/master/Phylogenetic_trees_unsupervised_learning.ipynb) or the HTML file i've provided in the repository.